yosuke/OpenHRI-document/source/workingwithgrammar.rst

 Lexicon generation tool
 -----------------------

-After you have finished writing W3C-SRGS grammar, you also have to prepare W3C-PLS lexicon.
+After you have finished writing W3C-SRGS grammar, you sometime have to prepare W3C-PLS lexicon (this process is required when you have designed a grammar which contains words with special readings).

 OpenHRI provides a tool to automatically generate W3C-PLS lexicon from the W3C-SRGS grammar.